 I understand why a term like “commit suicide” is objectionable.
-Personally, it doesn’t bother me all that much despite its problematic origins.
+Personally, it doesn’t bother me all that much, despite its problematic origins.
 I guess I think of it as kind of like the term “bandaid”.
 It’s used so widely that the original nature of the term fades into the background, and the meaning moves beyond the literal meaning of the words involved.

 The Speaking of Suicide article caught my attention in large part because I do use the term “completed suicide”.
-If the word completed has positive connotations in the author’s mind, it seems to me like that’s her concern, not mine.
+If the author believes that the word “completed” has inappropriately positive connotations, it seems to me like that’s her concern, not mine.
 According to the Merriam-Webster dictionary, synonyms of completed include: concluded, done, ended, finished, over, and terminated.
 Sounds about right to me.

-We’re all going to have our own personal language preferences, and it seems unlikely that everyone will come to an agreement on what words to use when it comes to suicide.
-That’s okay, though.
+We’re all going to have our own personal language preferences, and it seems unlikely that everyone will come to an agreement on what words to use when it comes to suicide.& That’s okay, though.
 We don’t all have to talk about it the same way.
 What matters is that we speak up.